ulrichard/funny-bot-bitcoin/README.md

     when it higher/lower than the init_price, trigger init_action(sell/buy)

-    After init_action, sell/buy alternately begin the current action When the newest price higher/lower than  previous_price*(1 -/+ trigger_percent),
+    After init_action, sell/buy alternately begin the current action

+    When the newest price higher/lower than  previous_price*(1 -/+ trigger_percent),
+        OR 1/100 Probability trigger the current action whatever the newest price is.

     then trigger the current action(sell/buy)